Service

 Services can be defined to run in a container or forwarded from a kubernetes cluster.
 Each need of a task will be available in the container network by the name of the service.

 Local tasks can also use needs, but hammerkit will not provide a dns resolution.
+Instead, the connection details of each needed service are passed to the task as environment variables (see [environment hints](#environment-hints-for-local-tasks)).

 ## Container